Maximize returns.

 • Mortgage expense = $0

-• Before-tax cash flow = $6,000 from rental income
+• Annual before-tax cash flow = $6,000 from rental income

 Note: we’re not including property tax estimates here as they can vary widely from state to state.

-Gain on investment = $6,000 before tax cash flow x 5 years = $30,000 + $35,000 gain on sale = $65,000 + $100,000 return of initial investment
+Gain on investment = $6,000 before-tax cash flow x 5 years = $30,000 + $35,000 gain on sale = $65,000 + $100,000 return of initial investment

 ROI on a financed purchase